|

 ~~ 1:2, The Qur'an

-The trainer of AI, training its tiny tot of a toy on the above ayat, will need to deal (it) a heavy hand of questions: what does praise as used above really mean?
+The trainer of AI, training its tiny-tot-of-a-toy on the above ayat, will need to deal (it) a heavy hand of questions: what does praise as used above truly mean?
 Does it mean appreciation or gratitude or being thankful?
 Or does it really represent that attitude which is the distillation of the whole of The Qur'an, an attitude which The Qur'an tries to instill in its listener: an unblemished, perfectly balanced, and the most sublime mixture of gratitude, humility and fear of God?
 If, indeed, it is this mixture, what does it truly mean, and, importantly, what does it really feel like to carry it in one's heart as one goes through the day?

 Furthermore, why is praise conjoined with God?
-Why does the term Lord follow the term God and not any other?
+Why does the term Lord follow the term God?
 And importantly, why is this the very second line of The Qur'an?
 Pray, if this is the difficulty involved in unfurling a single ayat, what happens when the rest of nearly 6,207 ayats must be unfurled word by word and then threaded all together into one all-encompassing narrative?

 This is Truth beyond the ken of any machine.
 Truth, whose meaning is worth spending a life-time acquiring.
 Truth, which must also, without doubt, ought to truly gain enthusiastic following, and newspaper headlines, in lieu of the algorithms that spew out answers which mankind itself has fed it.